|

 - Chat and Stroll Wednesdays at 10:00 AM

-- Needlecraft Circle 2nd and 4th Wednesdays at 10:30
+- Crafting Circle 2nd and 4th Wednesdays at 10:30

 - 2nd Thursday of the month - Happy Hour in person at 4 PM

-- The 3rd and Last Friday - Coffee's are in person at 10:00 AM
+- The 3rd and Last Friday - Coffee in person at 10:00 AM or 2:00 PM

 - For registration, calendar questions, or log-in help, contact the WLLO office (503-308-8223).
 To get log in details to specific events, email info@WLLOvillage.org.
 (Many events are for members and volunteers only.)